data-engineering-community/data-engineering-wiki/Tools/Benthos.md

 - Can be used for both realtime and batch processing use cases
 - Provides a unified framework for building data streaming pipelines
 - Simple and easy to deploy
-- Well-maintained and organised codebase written in pure Go
+- Well-maintained and organized codebase written in pure Go
 - Stateless

 ## Popular use cases